Create and Edit Drafting Data

 • Create basic, geometric objects, such as points, lines, polylines, rectangles, polygons, and circles directly within an existing design.

-• Select and edit objects in the view to correct mistakes, adjust elevation, or shift entire designs.
+• Select, edit, and remove objects in the view to correct mistakes, adjust elevation, or shift entire designs.
 Revise your model using simple drag-and-drop functionality.

 • Precisely place objects using snaps and coordinate entry.